Tuesday, April 21, 2026

 I started with a simple request:

-Look at Sentry logs and replay for jerome@kognitos.com and tell me what this user was trying to do.
+Look at Sentry logs and replay for jerome@kognitos.com, review signoz logs for those runs and tell me what this user was trying to do.
 Add the summary activity, error, and next steps.

 From that one high-level instruction, Kognitos created an SOP that could investigate the issue step by step.
-Behind the scenes, it also generated SPY code so the workflow could move from an exploratory AI-driven draft into deterministic automation.
+Behind the scenes, it also generated SPY code, allowing the workflow to move from an exploratory AI-driven draft to deterministic automation.

 That shift is the interesting part.
 This was not just “AI gives me an answer.”
 It was “AI builds a troubleshooting workflow I can test, refine, and operationalize.”